 Most rooms changeover at the start of the month, so in an ideal world, you will have arrived near the middle of the month – long enough to find a place (hopefully) but not so long they you are splashing the cash on temporary accommodation for too long.

-I’m going to make your decision making easy and suggest that unless you are particularly cost conscious, you look for a room in one of the following areas: Downtown (West End / Coal Harbour / Yaletown / Gastown), Kits or Main St. These areas all have cool stuff happening nearby and are close to public transport.
+I’m going to suggest that unless you are particularly cost conscious, you look for a room in one of the following areas: Downtown (West End / Coal Harbour / Yaletown / Gastown), Kits or Olympic Village/Main St. These areas all have cool stuff happening nearby and are close to public transport.

 As a single person looking for a room in a shared flat/house, expect to pay between $750 and $1100 per month.
 Sometimes hydro (what they call electricity) and internet is included, sometimes not – don’t worry too much about that as both are much cheaper than in New Zealand.

 Craigslist is where most places are listed here.
 It’s a pretty clunky site, but OK once you get used to it.
 Definitely make use of the price and postal code filters to help you narrow the list down.
 I’d suggest avoiding listings with text like “Great for students / internationals” as they are likely just looking for soft targets to rip-off, or those without any details about the other roommates.
 There are also a bunch of people trying to rent out the living rooms of their apartments, which sounds pretty awful…